 Totino-Grace High School

-Totino-Grace High School is home to a dormitory for domestic and international students on the school's campus in Fridley, Minnesota.
+Feel right at home at Totino-Grace High School's boarding residence center for domestic and international students on the school's campus in Minneapolis, Minnesota.

-In 2015, the Twin Cities was ranked the best place to live in the U.S. Click HERE to read about the ranking.
+Every year the Twin Cities is highly ranked as one of the best place to live in the U.S. Click HERE to read about the ranking.
 The Twin Cities gets high marks for many reasons:

 - Home to more Fortune 500 companies per capita than any other state in the U.S.

 - Short distance to the Mayo Clinic, considered the best hospital in the world and a destination for health care for many world leaders